 Truth be told, writing is a liberating experience.
 It’s like shouting in a crowded place.
 It’s a way of attracting attention.

 In real life, I don’t really like to tackle philosophical issues very often.
 Actually, I don’t like to talk too much about life, love, and other important issues such as the physical impossibility of death in the mind of someone living.
 More so, I usually make fun of those issues.

 Maybe because I’m shy, and that’s why I’m a writer in the first place.
 Or maybe because I know that the written word has a better chance of surviving the cruel passage of time.
 I’m not sure, but I know that most of the times, in real life, I do my best to act as shallow as possible.
 Serious conversations kind of bore me.

 I just listen.
 I smile and nod and act like I’m interested in what everyone’s saying, and then I go home.
-I go home and I start to write.
+I go home and write.
 That’s when everything changes.
 Because I write about what I love or loved once, about what I hate, what I’m afraid of, what I’d like to see changed in this world.
 I write about ambition and passion and courage and pain, and there’s nothing for me to be afraid of.

 A lot of writers out there, if asked, will say that writing isn’t easy.
-But it’s not because of the rules you have to obey, or the conventions, or the need of a vivid imagination.
-Writing isn’t easy because you have to relieve the most painful moments of your life, over and over again, and then you have to write them down, hoping that they’ll matter to someone else other than yourself.
+But it’s not because of the rules you have to obey, or the conventions, or the need for a vivid imagination.
+Writing isn’t easy because you have to relive the most painful moments of your life, over and over again, and then you have to write them down, hoping that they’ll matter to someone else other than yourself.

 If you enjoy this blog, please consider leaving a small donation here.